ColumPaget/sommelier/README.md

-  -f                            force install even if expected sha256 doesn't match the download -force                        force install even if expected sha256 doesn't match the download -proxy <url>                  use a proxy for downloading installs
+  -f                            force install even if expected sha256 doesn't match the download -force                        force install even if expected sha256 doesn't match the download -proxy <url>                  use a proxy for downloading installs -k                            keep installer or .zip file instead of deleting it after install -icache <dir>                 installer cache: download installer to directory'dir' and leave it there -hash                         hash downloads even if they have no expected hash value

 Proxy urls have the form:
      <protocol>:<user>:<password>@<host>:<protocol>.